Nevenall/sufficient-reason/Stories/01 Start of Things.md

   Seeking good to do in SF, you've been doing work with the homeless population and recently you've personally experienced an uptick in the number and severity of people with psychotic symptoms.

-  In fact, you've had a close enounter with someone the rest of the rescue staff just call the Bag Lady.
-She wears a widebrimmed hat and amorphous high collared coat that conceals most of her face.
-She pushes a shopping cart loaded with bags, but with angel figurings and christian icons wired all around the outside of the cart.
+  In fact, you've had a close encounter with someone the rest of the rescue staff just call the Bag Lady.
+She wears a wide brimmed hat and amorphous high collared coat that conceals most of her face.
+She pushes a shopping cart loaded with bags, but with angel figurines and Christian icons wired all around the outside of the cart.

   {Tell us what your encounter with her was like.
 Why it was scary and especially what unexplainable thing she did.}